Timothy-LiuXuefeng/NumpadTransformer/README.md

 This product runs on Windows 10 well, but hasn't tested on other Windows OSs.

+To get this product, you have two options.

+## 1. Downoad the source and build

+The source is just in this GitHub repository.

 To build this project, you should use MSVC 19.28 or more, and set `/std:c++17` option.

 After building it on Release mode, execute `ReleaseProduct.cmd` or `ReleaseProduct(x64).cmd` to release the product.
 And the product will appear in the "Numpad Transformer Product" file folder or "Numpad Transformer Product (x64)" file folder.

+## 2. Download the release version

+The release version has been uploaded into the cloud.
+You can enter [https://cloud.tsinghua.edu.cn/d/c3f9c9afac254a9d8139/](https://cloud.tsinghua.edu.cn/d/c3f9c9afac254a9d8139/) to download the release version.

 ---